jamesob/jamesob.github.io/_posts/2012-2-11-language-matters.md

 it.
 What does it mean for a piece of software to be quality?
 Specifically, what does it mean for a body of code to be quality?

-Quality is highly-contextual.
+Quality is highly contextual.
 A bridge of good quality could be described as a physical construction that provides a stable, human-navigable connection between two pieces of land while requiring as little maintenance as possible.
 Quality is comprised of a large number of independent metrics in most cases, but